 It’s not just about cyber criminals hacking into a small business’s computer system.
 A lost or stolen laptop containing unencrypted sensitive information may trigger breach notification laws.
 Even sensitive information contained in paper files poses a risk.

-Thieves can go through garbage in search of financial statements, receipts and documents with personal information, or an office that is burglarized may find paper files missing that contain tax records, bank accounts or social security numbers.
+Thieves can go through garbage in search of financial statements, or receipts and documents with personal information.
+An office can be burglarized and may find paper files missing that contain tax records, bank accounts or social security numbers.
 The thief could even be a disgruntled employee.
 Data Compromise coverage will respond to expenses associated with the loss of third-party information as well as that of employees and owners.

 June 05, 2017